-The International Nuremberg Principles Academy, in co-operation with the Centre for International Law Research and Policy (CILRAP), co-organizes an international expert seminar on ”Integrity in International Justice” in the Peace Palace in The Hague, the Netherlands, on 1-2 December 2018.
+The International Nuremberg Principles Academy, in co-operation with the Centre for International Law Research and Policy (CILRAP), is co-organizing an international expert conference on ”Integrity in International Justice” in the Peace Palace in The Hague, the Netherlands, on 1-2 December 2018.

 The project considers “integrity” in international justice from several angles, including the following four:

 - What could States Parties do better to uphold the “integrity” requirement, including in election or appointment of high officials and oversight?

 - Which effective institutional measures are available to the international courts to give proper effect to the “integrity” standard?

 - How can individuals in international justice institutions increase their awareness of “integrity” and make it an active part of their professionalization?